feast-dev/feast/docs/getting-started/concepts/permission.md

 **Note**: Feast resources that do not match any of the configured permissions are not secured by any authorization policy, meaning any user can execute any action on such resources.
 {% endhint %}

-## Configuration examples
+## Definition examples
-This permission configuration allows access to the resource state and the ability to query all the stores for any feature view or feature service to all users with role `super-reader`:
+This permission definition grants access to the resource state and the ability to query all the stores for any feature view or feature service to all users with role `super-reader`:
 ```py
 Permission(
     name="feature-reader",